 Ipe Decking Installation

 Our Ipe decking can be installed by face screwing or by using hidden clip fasteners.
-We can groove the material at our millworks upon request.
-We also carry a full line of Ipe clips, screws, bits, sealer, and oil for your decking projects.
-Ipe is a tough wood and has some eccentricities when it comes to installing it.
+As a result, we can groove the material at our millworks upon request.
+Further, we carry a full line of Ipe clips, screws, bits, sealer, and oil for your decking projects.

 Click here to learn more about Ipe installation best practices

-Please remember that even though Ipe decking is a milled product it is NOT a finished product.
+Above all, remember that Ipe decking is a milled product.
+As a result this means it is NOT a finished product.
 Additional sanding, finishing, and/or cleaning may be required after installation.
-While we can offer sanding and pre-finishing services, we often discourage this as so much can happen to your Ipe from the time it leaves our lumber yard to the time you begin construction with it at your job site.
+Certainly we can offer sanding and pre-finishing services, we often discourage this as so much can happen to your Ipe from the time it leaves our lumber yard to the time you begin construction with it at your job site.

 If nothing else, once your deck is installed, use a deck cleaner and deck brightener product to remove any dirt and to give you that freshly milled look.
-Ask us about these products, and we can include them with your order as well.
+Consequently we stock these products and can include them with your order as well.